Stelios Kouloglou: Biography

-On January 28, 2010 as compensation to the " censorship" imposed on him, he returns to the Hellenic Broadcasting Corporation's (ERT) as a member of the Board appointed by the new government.
+On 28 January 2010, as compensation to the " censorship" imposed on him, he returned to the Hellenic Broadcasting Corporation's (ERT) as a member of the Board appointed by the new government.
 However, in June 2010, he resigned from the Board of ERT and in September 2010 he restores the broadcasting of the program Reportage without Frontiers until the closing of ERT by the government of Antonis Samaras.

 He has written books on current affairs and politics (Sta ihni tou Tritou Dromou, 1986 (On the footsteps of the "Third Road"), Mia fora ki enan kairo itan mia Sovietiki Enwsi, 1994 (Once upon a time there was a Soviet Union), Oi kokkinoi ksanarhontai, 1994 (The return of the Reds)), historical testimonies (Martyries gia ton Emfylio kai tin Elliniki Aristera, 2005 (Testimonies on the Civil War and the Greek Left)) and Min pas pote monos sto tahydromeio, 2002 (Never go to the post office alone)), top best seller for years 2002-3.
 He was awarded "writer of the year 2002" for this book.

 He is producer and director of numerous grand reportages and documentaries for ARTE, ERT, including «Whistleblowers»(2004).
 Among his documentaries stands out "Oligarchy" (2012) a documentary on the world financial crisis filmed in the US, Germany, Belgium, Great Britain, Spain, Portugal, Ecuador and Greece. «Holocaust of Memory»(2013), is a documentary about personal testimonies on unreported nazi crimes in Greece.
 His documentary titled "The godmother" (2014) focuses on Angela Merkel and accuses her of a strategy to impose German hegemony in Europe.
 His latest documentary "Escape from Amorgos" (2015) is a story about the exiled politician Giorgos Mylonas and true face of the military dictatorship in Greece.

 He has been described by the international media watchdog «Reporters without Borders» as «long the symbol of investigative journalism» in Greece.

+In 2026, The Citizen Lab reported that Kouloglou had been hacked with the Pegasus spyware during his time serving in the PEGA Committee of the European Parliament.